API Tutorial

 USE todo_db;

-Then we can create a table called todos as below:
+Let’s create a table called todos as below:

 create table if not exists todos (